Countesthorpe Academy

 Countesthorpe Academy (formerly Countesthorpe Leysland Community College) is a coeducational secondary school situated on the western edge of Countesthorpe in Leicestershire, England near the A426.

 History

-Countesthorpe Leysland Community College was formed in 2016 by the merger of Countesthorpe Community College and neighbouring Leysland High School.
+Countesthorpe Academy was formed in 2016 by the merger of Countesthorpe Community College and neighbouring Leysland High School.
 Countesthorpe Community College was established in 1970 with Tim McMullen as its first head, or warden, followed in 1972 by John Watts as head teacher.
 They both developed it as a progressive "open school".

 The school previously formed part of The South Leicestershire Learning Partnership, a multi-academy umbrella trust.
 In March 2020 the school joined the LIFE Multi-Academy Trust and was renamed Countesthorpe Academy, and is now led by Executive Head Gareth Williams.

 Facilities

 The school occupies the buildings previously used by its predecessor institutions.
 The former Countesthorpe Community College buildings are notable for their circular plan.
 The architect was John Barton of Farmer and Dark.
 The sculpture that was previously in the middle of the courtyard is one of three versions of Dunstable Reel by Phillip King.

 The seniors department of Birkett House School is located on the site of Countesthorpe Academy and its students attend lessons at the school and use its sports and catering facilities.